brandon7495/se_project_react/README.md

 # WTWR

 A weather application with suggestions on what to wear based on location's temperature.
-Responsiveness for multiple screen sizes.
+Registered users have the ability to add their own clothing items to their profile to create more personalized suggestions.
+There is a toggle available to switch between fahrenheit and celsius if desired.

 ## Tech Stack